Can you prove today which firmware version is running on which batch of your components – and who programmed them?

 Frequently asked questions about the Cyber Resilience Act

-The main obligations apply from 11 December 2027.
-Reporting obligations for actively exploited vulnerabilities come into force from 11 September 2026.
-Companies should therefore adapt their supply chains and supplier evaluations now.
+Full CRA obligations apply from 11 December 2027.
+Reporting obligations for actively exploited vulnerabilities come into force as early as 11 September 2026.

 Buyers must increasingly evaluate suppliers on their auditability, traceability and process documentation.
-Anyone outsourcing component programming or storage must ensure these service providers can deliver CRA-relevant evidence.
+Anyone outsourcing component programming or storage must ensure these service providers can deliver CRA-relevant evidence — firmware traceability, audit trails and incident response times become procurement criteria.

 More articles